Venice is a city built on man-made islands. The process of building Venice is a living proof of human ingenious, will and wealth.

 There is a legend about this gorgeous house, Palazzo Dario.
 Its said that all owners of the house die a tragic death, after losing all their wealth.
 However, its also said that none of them have died in this house or even while they owned the house.
 This fake legend has scared away many potential buyers like Woodie Allen.
 Now its owned by an American company that’s restoring it.

-More importantly this house is a masterpiece of Venician gothic house.
+More importantly, this house is a masterpiece of Venetian gothic style.

-Starting in the 1300s Venice was effected by a series of plagues.
+Starting in the 1300s Venice was affected by a series of plagues.
 By the end of the last plague 1/3rd of the 250K population was wiped out.

-Venice had a very open cultures with many pleasures like drinking, gambling, prostitution etc. So, the priests explained that plague was god’s way of punishing the Venetians for their ways.
+Venice had a very open culture with many pleasures like drinking, gambling, prostitution etc. So, the priests explained that plague was God’s way of punishing the Venetians for their ways.
 So with each plague, Venetians constructed the beautiful church.

 This stone church’s weight needed a strong foundation.
-Also its built in of the deepest parts of Venice, so it needed a deep foundation.
+Since Basilica di Santa Maria Della Salute was built in one of the deepest parts of Venice, it needed a deep foundation.
 The foundation has 6 meters of tree trunks built from one a million trees and 12 meters of stone.
 It took an entire forest from Croatia and other mainland countries.

 Venice is equated to Virgin Mary.
 Like the Virgin Mary, Venice is the queen of the sea and its built on virgin land.
 So the statue at the front entrance is that for Virgin Mary and the woman at the very top of the church represents Venice and has the halo on her head.

-St George island and church is across from the San Marco square.
-The church is built in the classical Palladian architecture, which is now used in many other iconic building like the White House.
+St George Island and the church is across from the San Marco square.
+The church is built in the classical Palladian architecture, which is now used in other iconic buildings like the White House.
 The St George’s church was built with the same white Istrian stone as the base of the buildings.
 The stones have holes all over the surface.
 At sunset, the light reflects from the inside of the stores and scatters as the rainbow.
-Over the course of the 30min of sunset the St George’s church glows wit changing colors – white, orange, red.
+Over the course of the 30min of sunset, the St George’s church glows with changing colors – white, orange, red.